Economy of Puerto Rico: Costs of doing business

+Made in Puerto Rico

+In May 2025, the Puerto Rico Senate recognized the Hecho en Puerto Rico Association (HEPR) for promoting economic development and local entrepreneurship in Puerto Rico.

 Inefficient government

 The political class has proven to be highly stubborn when examining existent public policies.
-This stubbornness ultimately forced Puerto Rico to incur in higher opportunity costs.
-For example, even though the island's geography features many rivers, the government has opted to leave the hydroelectric industry behind.
-Public policy has also opted not to pursue nuclear power either.
-Instead, even though Puerto Rico does not have any oil-based resources, it has opted to power its electric plants with fossil fuels: less than 3% of all energy is produced through renewable energy even though Puerto Rico enjoys more than 65% sunny hours per day in average and 19-knot (22 mph; 35 km/h) winds year round.
-This forces PREPA, the government-owned corporation and government monopoly that owns and manages all electric power distribution and transmission, to spend 58% of its operational expenses in fuel purchases alone.

-In terms of food production, Puerto Rico imports 85% of its food even though most of the land is fertile with only a mere 6% being arable.
-This perplexing situation has been caused due to a shift in priorities towards industrialization, bureaucratization, mismanagement of land, lack of alternative methods, and a deficiency in the number of agricultural workforce.
+Puerto Rico imports approximately 85% of its food, despite having a climate suitable for agriculture.

 Similarly, when looking at forestry, even though a study conducted more than two decades ago by the U.S. Forest Service concluded that local soil could sustain a lumber industry if the proper species were used, almost all wood used on the island is imported.

 Higher education suffers the same fate: Puerto Rico spends almost $800M per year on its state university even though none of its programs and schools appear in any prestigious ranking whatsoever.
 In addition, the system graduates about 50,000 students per year even though the labor market generates only about 6,000 jobs per year of which 25% of them require a college education.
 This effectively means that the Puerto Rican labor market has no demand for 97% of those who graduate with an undergraduate or graduate degree in Puerto Rico.